abderrahmane-laourf/game-X-O-on-python-Tic-Tac-Toe-/README.md

 The game continues until one player wins or all squares are fiLled.
 Roadmap 🛣️
 Current Status:
- Basic Tic Tac Toe functionality (X/O placement).
- Winning logic (horizontal, vertical, diagonal).
+ Basic Tic Tac Toe functionality (X/O placement) Winning logic (horizontal, vertical, diagonal).
  Blue highlight for the winning line;
  Add AI for single-player mode (optional).